smartanthill/smartanthill2_0/docs/design-documents/SimpleIoT/hmp.rst

 Packet Urgency
 --------------

 From SimpleIoT/HMP point of view, all upper-layer-protocol packets can have one of three urgency levels.
-If the packet has urgency URGENCY_LAZY, it is first sent as a Hmp-Unicast-Data-Packet without GUARANTEED-DELIVERY flag (as described above, in case of retries it will be resent with GUARANTEED-DELIVERY).
-If the packet has urgency URGENCY_QUITE_URGENT, it is first sent as a Hmp-Unicast-Data-Packet with GUARANTEED-DELIVERY flag (as described above, in case of retries it will be resent as a Hmp-\*-Santa-\* packet).
+If the packet has urgency URGENCY_LAZY, it is first sent as a Hmp-Unicast-Data-Packet without ACKNOWLEDGED-DELIVERY flag (as described above, in case of retries it will be resent with ACKNOWLEDGED-DELIVERY).
+If the packet has urgency URGENCY_QUITE_URGENT, it is first sent as a Hmp-Unicast-Data-Packet with ACKNOWLEDGED-DELIVERY flag (as described above, in case of retries it will be resent as a Hmp-\*-Santa-\* packet).
 If the packet has urgency URGENCY_TRIPLE_GALOP, then it is first sent as a Hmp-From-Santa-Data-Packet or Hmp-To-Santa-Data-Packet (depending on source being Root or Device).

 Handling of TERMINAL-ADVERTISING Underlying Protocols